Grants and Awards

 Conservatorium Director's Awards for Exceptional Doctoral Research

-The Melbourne Conservatorium Director’s Awards for Exceptional Doctoral Research are granted twice per year on a competitive basis to support outstanding Conservatorium PhD students to produce high quality research outputs closely following submission of the PhD thesis or portfolio for examination.
+The Melbourne Conservatorium Director’s Awards for Exceptional Doctoral Research are granted twice per year on a competitive basis to support outstanding Conservatorium PhD candidates to produce high quality research outputs closely following submission of the PhD thesis or portfolio for examination.

 You can find more information on the Director's Writing Up Award here and the application form here.